ray-project/ray/doc/source/rllib/rllib-concepts.rst

                         episodes=None,
                         is_training=False,
                         **kwargs):
+        # Get the observations from the incoming SampleBatch (dict).
         observation_batch = input_dict[SampleBatch.OBS]
-        # Produce extra_outs that can be used in the loss function (along with e.g.
+        # Produce extra_outs that can be used in the loss function (besides
         # actions, observations, and rewards).
         extra_outs = {
             "some_value": ["foo" for _ in observation_batch],